a22057916w/os/README.md

    3. Turnaround time: The amount of time to complete a process.
    4. Waiting time: The amount of time that a process spends waiting in the ready queue.
    5. Response time: The time between the first response and request.

+7. What is starvation in scheduling?
+What is the solution? \
+   Starvation refers to a lower-priority process that keeps getting preempted by higher-priority processes, so the lower-priority process might never be executed.
+The solution is to **aging** the lower-priority process, which gradually increases the process' priority as time      goes by.

+8. For Round-Robin scheduling, what problems can arise if the time quantum is too small or too large?
+If the context switch time is less than 1
+   $\mu$sec, what is a good time quantum range? \
+   If the time quantum goes too large, it acts like FCFS.
+If too small, it will cause heavy overhead of the context switch.
+Usually the time      quantum would fall in the range: \
+                  $$10ms \leq q \leq 100ms$$, while context switch is in $\mu$sec